-- 6 If you want to assign more options to the number, press • under Change with the [Options] field highlighted.
-See "Assigning Options". - 7 If you want to add more numbers or addresses to the entry:
+6 If you want to assign more options to the number, select [Options].
+See "Assigning Options" on page 30.

+7 If you want to add more numbers or addresses to the entry:

 Scroll past the information you already entered.

 Enter the additional information for the entry using step 2 through step 6.
 You must assign a name to the entry, if you have not already.